for-Ritwick/for-Ritwick/README.md

 ## 👨‍💻 About Me

-- Research Analyst turned Aspiring Data Scientist 📊💻
+- Product Consultant turned Aspiring Data Scientist 📊💻
 - Holds a Bachelor's and Master's in Computer Applications 🎓
 - Part-time Coding Instructor 🖥️
 - Passionate about AI-ML solutions and Data Analysis 🚀